jacksarick/TeaCuP/README.md

+#Verbatim

+A quick little data-storage engine running on tcp.

 ##Use

-Sample use with netcat with intstance running on localhost:3333
+Sample use with netcat with intstance running on `localhost:3333`
 ```bash
 $ nc localhost 3333
 => {'status':'connected'}